 Study Social Work at E-town College

 The Department of Social Work at Elizabethtown College takes to heart the College's motto, "Educate for Service."
 From your very first social work class, you are in the field working with people through service learning.
-The BSW Program at Elizabethtown College is one of the oldest accredited social work degree programs, establishing ourselves in 1977.
+The Social Work BSW Program at Elizabethtown College is one of the oldest accredited social work degree programs in Pennsylvania, establishing ourselves in 1977.

 At Elizabethtown College, we are guided by the motto "Educate for Service."
 If you are interested in pursuing a career in social work, you are likely already passionate about serving others.
 Looking for a major where you can work with people?
 Want a job where you can make a difference?
 You'll fit right in!
 In and out of the classroom, you will learn and prepare for your career while helping others.